Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### 💊🖼️📦 Layer 1 (Data Link) & Layer 2 (PHY): `Encapsulation`

+- The PLCP prepare the frame for transmission by taking the frame from the MAC sublayer & creating PLCP Protocol Data Unit (PPDU).
+- PMD sublayer then modulates and transmits the data as bits.
+When the MAC Protocol Data Unit (MPDU) is handed down to the physical layer it is then referred to as PLCP Service Data Unit (PSDU).
+- Note that PSDU & MPDU is refer to the same as it is depend on from which sublayer perspective you looking ( PSDU from PHY sublayer & MPDU from MAC sublayer)
+- When PLCP receives PSDU, it then prepares the PSDU to be transmitted & creates PPDU.
+The PLCP adds a preamble and PHY header to the PSDU.

 ````py

 Upper Layers Data / Payload (example, an IP datagram / data payload):